loadero/loadero-python/README.md

 ```

 Notice, that project ID was not specified in this example, this is because the
-`APIClient` has allready been initialized with the project ID and coresponding
+`APIClient` has already been initialized with the project ID and corresponding
 access token.

 - `tests` is a list of `Test` objects from `loadero_python.resources.test`